kezewang/ASPL/README.md

 <p><strong>Acknowledgements</strong></p>
-We would like to deeply thank <a href="https://githuber.cn/people/2424744">Depeng Liang</a> for their preliminary contributions on this project!
+We would like to deeply thank <a href="https://githuber.cn/people/2424744">Depeng Liang</a> for his preliminary contributions on this project!